Karplus-Lab-OSU/ensemblator/readme.rst

 * SciPy

    This python package is needed for the automatic clustering features of the Analysis portion of the *Ensemblator*.
-Again, these features are very useful, so it's recommended that you install this package.
+(Specifically the K-means method) Again, these features are very useful, so it's recommended that you install this package.

+* sklearn

+    This python package is needed for the automatic clustering features of the Analysis portion of the *Ensemblator*.
+(Specifically the Affinity Propagation method.)

 Usage:
 *******